keyboardio/Kaleidoscope/README.md

 > Takes a layer number as argument, and sets up the key to act as a one-shot
 > layer key.
 >
-> Please note that while `KeyboardioFirmware` supports more, one-shot layers are
+> Please note that while `KaleidoscopeFirmware` supports more, one-shot layers are
 > limited to 24 layers only.

 ## Plugin methods